Blowin’ ‘round NOLA

 I hoped that she was kidding.

-“Can I persuade someone to carry my bag for me?”
-She asked giving puppy dog eyes to my teenage daughter.
-She reluctantly accepted and held the lady’s purse.
+“Can I persuade someone to carry my bag for me?” she asked giving puppy dog eyes to my teenage daughter.
+My daughter reluctantly accepted and held the lady’s purse.

 This guide was good.
 She was real good.
 I could overhear some younger guides in nearby groups and they had a command about them but the information didn’t match the level of knowledge and style of delivery we were getting.
 She even wobbled over and corrected another tour guide from another company in front of his group.
 It was hilarious.